rushsteve1/rushsteve1/README.md

 I'm a FOSS fan, programming polyglot, and whatever else.

-Most of my personal code is on GitLab: https://gitlab.com/rushsteve1
+Most of my personal code is in my Fossil repo: https://repo.rushsteve1.us

 Aside from that check out my website: https://rushsteve1.us